qlife/pi_sim/README.md

 ## Result

+I'm do it at a MBP 13" 2017 model.
+Processor is Intel Core i5, 2.3 GHz.

 | Envorinment  | Number of Random Points | Times of Simulation  | Time in seconds |
 |---|---|---|---|
 |Python 3 plain math  | 1000000  | 10  | 3.606 |